Is Wells Township Haunted house ACTUALLY haunted?

-The Wells Township Haunted House is well known as one of the top haunted attraction in the tri-state area.
+BRILLIANT, OHIO (WTRF) — The Wells Township Haunted House is well known as one of the top haunted attractions in the tri-state area.
 But what some folks might not know is, it’s more than just a show.
 The house is… actually haunted.

 That’s one of the reasons that we chose this house for the attraction.
 It was the aura, the atmosphere this place had.
 It was that place in town you didn’t want to go.Sean Norman.
 Wells Township Haunted House

 The house was built in 1836.
-Because of its size and proximity to the Ohio River it was used bodies of soldiers killed during the civil war.
-For years, people who were employed at different businesses housed in the building recall hearing strange sounds and noises.
+Because of its size and proximity to the Ohio River it was used to store bodies of soldiers killed during the Civil War.
+For years, people who were employed at different businesses housed in the building recalled hearing strange sounds and noises.

 It caught the attention of Paranormal Quest.
 They are a group who began investigating haunted locations back in 2010.